-From raw material to gelatine
+From raw material to gelatin

 Before processing, the raw materials are thoroughly cleaned.
 There are two basic processes, depending on the raw material:

-Alkaline process - for gelatine type B: Here, the raw material (either ossein or bovine hide) is subjected to several weeks of treatment with alkali.
+Alkaline process - for gelatin type B: Here, the raw material (either ossein or bovine hide) is subjected to several weeks of treatment with alkali.
 This enables the collagen structure to be gently transformed.
 The collagen it contains, now softened by the pretreatment, can then be extracted using warm water.

-Residual traces of fat and/or insoluble particles are removed from the gelatine solution in high-performance separators.
+Residual traces of fat and/or insoluble particles are removed from the gelatin solution in high-performance separators.
 Precoat filters using Kieselgur (diatomaceous earth) then remove fine particles.
 This is followed by filtration through cellulose plates, as used in the beverage industry, and a final ion exchange purification step to remove any salts.

-Multi-stage vacuum evaporators gently remove some of the water from the solution: the gelatine becomes viscous and honey-like in consistency.
+Multi-stage vacuum evaporators gently remove some of the water from the solution: the gelatin becomes viscous and honey-like in consistency.
 This highly viscous solution is then passed through cellulose polishing filters to remove any fine particles that may remain.

 6. Milling, sieving, blending

 Milling, sieving and blending are the final three processing steps.
-Here, the dried gelatine is customized to the requirements of individual customers.
+Here, the dried gelatin is customized to the requirements of individual customers.
 Once filled into silos, Big-Bags, sacks or bags and after final release from the lab, the products are transported to the customer.